 Before she left she was walk/trot/canter under saddle, riding out alone on trail rides, and doing really well.
 We suspect with a few refresher rides she'll be right back there as well.

 Holly is looking for a home that understands the Saddlebred (Arab/Morgan/etc) brain and energy level and will give her lots of attention and exercise.
 She could do well at just about anything though sounds like she doesn't like cows out in pasture (though her adopter said she has some talent at cutting them in a corral - not something I'd expect from a Saddlebred!)

 Holly is a 11 year old Saddlebred mare who had 60+ days at training last summer at Little Lake Stables.
 Since coming home she's doing great!
 We are continuing her rides and have now cantered her under saddle.
 She's actually a little lazy - takes some work to keep her moving at the trot.
 She is a sensitive mare who reads and responds to her rider.
 If you are scared or nervous, she will be too, but with an experienced rider she really excels!
 At 15 hands she's a great size and she's a really smooth mover.
-She's available for adoption with a $650 adoption fee and is at our South Dakota location.
 We recommend an intermediate rider for her.
 She loves kids but will need more riding and training before being ready for children.

 Her trainer said:

 Holly is a very sweet mare.
 No buck, no rear, no bite, no kick.
 She can be nervous at times, but hasn't been terrible.
 The more she's out, the better she gets.
 She's a saddlebred with a quiet personality.

 She's great at:

 ● Standing tied (moves sometimes, but didn't pull)

 ● Stands for mounting

 ● Respects electric fences